Vsageev/FindAreaTest/README.md

-This is VS solution containing a library and tests for it
+This is VS solution containing a library and tests for it.

+Also contains an SQL query for products